cspinetta/top-threads/README.md

 A tiny command line tool that provides a dynamic real-time view of the active threads for a given process with stats of CPU, disk and scheduling.

 The information comes from [pidstat] (provided by [systat]) and [/proc/{pid}/schedstat].
-Also if the [jstack] Oracle tool can be used some additional information is extracted such as thread name and stack trace.
+Also if the target process is a java process and the [jstack] Oracle tool is available it will try to use it to extract additional information such as thread name and stack trace.

 The output can be viewed in full screen (similar to `top` or `watch`) or it can be printed on the terminal.